frodopwns/feedapi/README.md

 ```
 helm install stable/postgresql
+# then you will want to forward the 5443 port from localhost to the pod in-cluster
 ```

 Note: In order to persist data through restarts of Postgres you will need a PVC or a host volume mount comvined with pod affinity.